A bit unsure of what to wear hiking? These are the best hiking clothes to choose from.

 Recommend three hiking outfits/brands you think I should promote in this article.

-Do you have any hiking clothing tips you would like me to add to this list?
+Do you have any hiking clothing tips you would like me to add?

 Please leave your comments below.